mbari-org/m3-quickstart/README.md

 export GITHUB_TOKEN=<your github token>
 export GITHUB_USERNAME=<your github username>
 bin/vars_build.sh

+# Next steps needed to run python support scripts
+pip install -r bin/etc/python/requirements.txt
 ```

 ### Next Steps

 1. Open a browser to <http://localhost> to verify that things are working.
 2. Run the _VARS Knowledgebase_ application.
 The first time it's run it will ask you to create an admin account.
-It will be located in `m3-quickstart/temp/apps`.
+It will be located in `m3-quickstart/temp/apps`. __Remember your admin password!!__
 3. Register your first video with VARS.
 You can use any video with a URL or you can put them in `m3-quickstart/temp/media` and browse to it (e.g. <http://localhost>).
 Once you have a URL use `bin/vars_register_media.sh` to register it in the VARS Video Asset Manager.
 4. Download [VARS Annotation](https://github.com/mbari-media-management/vars-annotation/releases) and configure it as described [here](https://docs.mbari.org/vars-annotation/setup/).